21.6.11

 Confederation of Employers of Kazakhstan.
 The Chairman of the Board, Kadyr Baikenov, and the Executive Director, Nadhzat Kadyrov; the address: Kazakhstan, 050008, the city of Almaty, 3 Auezova Street, Office No. 1002, 1003, tel.: +7 7272 638 164, fax: +7 7272 638 24; e-mail: krrk@krrk.kz;

 Trade Unions Federation of Kazakhstan.
-The President, Mukashev Siyazbek; the address: 010000, the city of Astana, 38 Abaya Prospect, tel.: +7 7272 21 68 14, fax: +7 7272 21 68 35, e-mail: fprkastana@nursat.kz.
+The President, Mukashev Siyazbek; the address: 010000, the city of Astana, 38 Abaya Prospect, tel.: +7 7272 21 68 14, fax: +7 7272 21 68 35, e-mail: fprkastana@nursat.kz.Please do not hesitate to contact us, should you have any questions:

-Lyudmyla Kozlovska, Open Dialog Foundation, E-mail: lyudmylakozlovska@odfoundation.eu
+Lyudmyla Kozlovska, Open Dialog Foundation, E-mail: lyudmylakozlovska@odfoundation.eu;

 Nadejda Ataeyva, Association “Human Rights in Central Asia”, E-mail: n.atayeva@gmail.com .